 Using GroupBy on an array of objects in JavaScript

 Array grouping is a fairly common operation in any project.
-Until recently, we had to resort to either writing our own implementation or using third-party libraries when wanting to GroupBy on an array of objects in JavaScript.
+Until recently, we had to either write our own implementation or use third-party libraries when wanting to GroupBy on an array of objects in JavaScript.

 That will soon no longer be needed since a native implementation has been introduced in the form of Array.prototype.groupBy.
 And it is in stage 3 now!